zhang373/car_distance_detection/README.md

 # Car detection based on Monodepth v2 and detectron v2
+We merge this tweo to do car distance detection
 ## Monodepth v2
 This is the reference PyTorch implementation for training and testing depth estimation models using the method described in